sports

 "I am going to give myself that gratitude and that pride of feeling like I did make a change," she said.

-"I am hoping that the things that I went through were able to educate the public and educate the media on the anti-doping system and how there the process isn't perfect.
+"I am hoping that the things that I went through were able to educate the public and educate the media on the anti-doping system and how the process isn't perfect.

 "The way they handled my situation I think was pretty poor.
 It wasn't human first.
 It was very much judgment first.
-The process of anti-doping is guilty until proven innocent and you don't get the chance to prove your innocence until potentially two years down the track.

 "I was really proud to see the response that people were giving Peter and proud to see that no matter what was going on, and no matter what the situation was, whether it was intentional or unintentional, he was given the chance to fight before people actually made a decision on that person."